lityrgia/Assault-cube-hack/README.md

 # How to use

+Start assault cube and change in options to windowed mode.
-Press INSERT to open cheat.
+Open cheat and INSERT cheat.

 # Plans